ipfs/kubo/docs/config.md

 An array of swarm addresses not to announce to the network.
 Takes precedence over `Addresses.Announce` and `Addresses.AppendAnnounce`.

+> [!TIP]
+> The [`server` configuration profile](#server-profile) fills up this list with sensible defaults,
+> preventing announcement of non-routable IP addresses (e.g., `/ip4/192.168.0.0/ipcidr/16`,
+> which is the multiaddress representation of `192.168.0.0/16`) but you should always
+> check settings against your own network and/or hosting provider.

 Default: `[]`

 Type: `array[string]` (multiaddrs)